 You can check your sewer account balance and history from the "My Account" tab or the home screen of our website.
 You must first register using your email address and Customer Number off of your bill.
 If you need to see where your Customer Number is located, there is a sample bill on the registration page.
 If you have already registered, click on "Customer Page" or "Pay Your Sewer Bill Now" on the "My Account tab or "Sewer Bill Pay, Account Access, Ebill Options" button on the Home page.
 You can also call our office during business hours at 541 664-6300 or 541 779-4144 to obtain information on any of your RVSS accounts.
 If you have your nine-digit sewer account number, you can get your account balance at any time at 541-727-0234.

-Although fees vary depending on where your development is located and what type of development you are planning, this fee summary lists our sewer service and stormwater quality rates for residential and commercial properties and development fees for a single family residence in all of the areas we serve.
+Although fees vary depending on where your development is located and what type of development you are planning, the fee summary on the Permits & Fees page lists our sewer service and stormwater quality rates for residential and commercial properties and development fees for a single family residence in all of the areas we serve.
 For actual fees for your specific property/development, please contact our office at 541 664-6300.